Amazon’s Alexa can now provide expert health advice.

 We want to empower every patient to take better control of their healthcare.

-Any public money spent on this awful plan rather than front line services would be a breath-taking waste.
+Any public money spent on this awful plan, rather than front line services, would be a breath-taking waste.

 It’s a data protection disaster waiting to happen.

-In terms of regulation and access, Jorel has his own concerns.
+Similarly, Jorel has his own concerns.